PHYSICIAN-CRAFTED CURRICULUM

 Maybe you’ve heard that becoming a physician usually involves having some sort of research experience.

-All of these questions will be addressed, and more, in this course crafted for high school upperclassmen!
+All of these questions are addressed, and more, in this course crafted for high school students.

 Get Access to The HSAFP Curriculum